Skye-31/cf-community-q-and-a/README.md

-# Community Call Bot
+# Community Q&A Bot

-This is a Discord bot built on Cloudflare Workers with the purpose of managing Question Threads for community calls.
+This is a Discord bot built on Cloudflare Workers with the purpose of managing Question Threads for community Q&As.

 ## How it works